just-oblivious/swimpeek/README.md

 SwimPeek "connects the dots" between playbooks, components, applications, and other resources in Swimlane Turbine.

 With SwimPeek you can browse relationships between resources and answer questions like:
-- What playbooks are triggered when a record is created in this application?
+- What playbooks are triggered when a record is created or modified in this application?
-- What playbook-actions modify records in this application?
+- What playbook-actions touch records in this application?
-- What workflows listen for (or emit) this flow event?
+- Where is this component used?

 *This tool works by requesting configuration data from a Swimlane Turbine tenant and turning it into a graph-like data structure, this graph can then be navigated in a [fancy terminal UI](https://charm.land/).*